 Virtual identities create an easy way to access smart vehicles, apps, purchasing online, aeroplane tickets, along with document verification and driving licenses etc. Gone will be the days of creating separate accounts, and multiple complex passwords that you can never remember.

-There are so many applications and ways to innovate with blockchain, ways that we’ll continue to see organisations and industries innovate with time.
-Take for example doc.ai who want to revolutionise healthcare at scale through AI (artificial intelligence) and blockchain technology.
-Is this the future?
+There are so many applications and ways to innovate with blockchain, ways that we’ll continue to see organisations and industries innovate with time such as doc.ai who want to revolutionise healthcare at scale through AI (artificial intelligence) and blockchain technology.